stefandrissen/sam-coupe-technical-manual/techmanual.md

 #### Joystick

 Standard 9 pin 'D' type plug.
-The joystick interface has standard ATARI connections except that it has an extra strobe line for a second joystick together with a line carrying 5 volts.
+The joystick interface has standard ATARI connections except that it has an extra strobe line for a second joystick together with a line carrying 5 Volts.
 MGT will allow for dual joystick control with the second joystick having a special plug-socket connector.
 The joystick is read by the Keyboard port (254 dec) and overlays numeric keys 1 to 5 for second joystick and 6 to 0 for the first joystick.

 |Pin| Signal    |
 |--:| --------- |